Afghan authorities scramble to reach earthquake zone, toll at 1,000 dead

 The Taliban-led ministry of defence is leading rescue efforts.

-Afghan media published pictires of houses reduced to rubble and bodies swathed in blankets on the ground in the hours after the earthquake struck.
+Afghan media published pictures of houses reduced to rubble and bodies swathed in blankets on the ground in the hours after the earthquake struck.

 Accurate information has been limited from remote mountain villages.